LabibAfsarAhmed/ENSF409FinalProject-Group-50/README.md

 - All .java files are in .edu/ucalgary/ensf409.
 - The UML diagram is in root.
-- All the library packages are in ./lib.
+- All the library packages are in lib.
 - The original database (Inventory.sql) is in root.

 ## To Compile on Windows